 Clinically significant drug interactions occur with tobacco smoke.

-This Drug interactions with smoking table (PDF) lists medications and drugs that require dosage adjustments when smoking is stopped.
+This Drug interactions with smoking table (PDF) lists medications and drugs that may require dosage adjustments when smoking is stopped.
+Patients should be regularly monitored with regard to their smoking status and doses of relevant drugs adjusted accordingly.